-Applicable for OptimizeRasters Version 20150716 (see Header of OptimizeRasters.py)
+Applicable for OptimizeRasters Version 20160216 (see Header of OptimizeRasters.py)

-Note: OptimizeRasters and the Associated GDAL library are provided as a Prototype and for testing only.
+Note: OptimizeRasters and the Associated GDAL library are currently provided as a Prototype and for testing only.
 The functionality has not been exhaustively tested and is not currently covered under ArcGIS Support.
 Questions or suggestions related to the running of these workflows should be addressed to the GitHub forum associated with the download or sent to ImageManagementWorkflows@esri.com